Top Things to Do in Toronto This Winter!

 There are countless scenic trails and natural sites located just outside of Toronto that make for a perfect weekend getaway or adventurous day trip.
 One of the most sublime destinations is the Scenic Caves Nordic Centre which offers over 10 km of trails open for hiking and snowshoeing, with even more available for cross-country skiing.
 Cross their suspension bridge and look out at the picturesque scenery of the Niagara Escarpment. website

 With so many bars to choose from in the city, its hard to know where to go.
 Try bar hopping along College Street in Little Italy, or check out our selections below.

 Civil Liberties skips the cocktail menu in exchange for something truly refreshing: the freedom to choose.
 Work with the expert bartenders to create a drink that perfectly fits your desires.
 The walls are lined with various liqueurs and jars filled with more obscure ingredients.
-However, if you don’t find that enchanting they also have a finite selection of beers as well as a snack menu. website
+In December, however, the space transforms completely and becomes Miracle on Ossington, a kitschy, festive Christmas themed bar that knows how to pour on the joy. website

 What appears to be an unassuming storefront, lit up with neon lights, is actually the front of a swanky hideaway full of delightful libations.
 You’ll feel like you’re unlocking a world of mystery as you step through the keyhole-shaped doorway into the real destination, a spacious yet intimate bar with decor inspired by the film « In the Mood For Love. » At Mahjong, however, it is cocktails that are of the essence. website